carlosas/phpat/doc/UPGRADE-0.10.md

 UPGRADE to 0.10.0
 =================

-The tool has been converted to a PHPStan extension.
-Now it requires the user to run PHPStan on the project with the PHPat extension activated.
+###### The tool has been converted to a PHPStan extension.
+Now it requires the user to run it with the PHPat extension activated.

 Configuration
 -------------